punchplatform/kooker/README.md

 - Deploy Punch components : Artefact Server & Punch Operator
 - Load Elastisearch templates

-After a successful installation, you will be able to launch your first punchline, which generates fake data on stdout:
+After a successful installation, you will be able to launch your first punchline, which generates arbitrary data on stdout:

 ```sh
 kubectl apply -f examples/stormline_example.yaml -n kast